microsoft/ExPerfWiz/README.md

 Switch | Description|Default
 -------|-------|-------
-Name|Name of the Perfmon Collector set|ExPerfwiz
+Name|Name of the Perfmon Collector set|Exchange_Perfwiz
 Server|Name of the server to remove the collector set from|Local Machine

 ### `Start-ExPerfwiz`